 - Start smoking with room temperature meat.
 If it’s too cold, it will take much longer to smoke and not cook as evenly.

 - Don’t overcook it.
-This is a lean part of the pig will dry out quickly.
+This is a lean part of the pig, and can dry out quickly.

 - Resting after the cook is really important so all the juices have a chance to redistribute.
 Rest for at least 10 minutes.